 Indicates the transport type specified.
 IP transport operates at a layer 3 level of the OSI model while ETHERNET operates at a layer 2 level.
-This is displayed only for QDIO Ethernet, VSWITCH-OSD or VSWITCH-HIP links.
+This is displayed for QDIO Ethernet, VSWITCH-OSD, and VSWITCH-HIP links only.

 VLAN ID